Meat cooks all day in an awesome tomatillo salsa, then shredded, and topped with ripe avocado and tangy lime juice. So good!

 - 1 tablespoon vegetable oil

-- 3 pound boneless beef chuck roast , trimmed of excess fat
+- 3 pounds boneless beef chuck roast , trimmed of excess fat

 - 1/2 teaspoon ground cumin